Raw or Cooked? Which is Best?

 Who wants to cook on a hot summer night?
 With all the fresh vegetables of the season, a big summer salad seems like the way to go—or is it?
 Some produce is most nutritious when eaten raw, but there are some veggies that need a little cooking before they give up all the goodness they have to offer.

-Cooking softens cellulose fiber making some foods more digestible but it can also kill some vitamins and minerals.
-Vitamin C dissolves in water and the longer you cook your food the more vitamin C is lost.
+Cooking softens cellulose fiber, making some foods more digestible.
+However, it can also kill some vitamins and minerals.
+Vitamin C dissolves in water; the longer you cook your food, the more vitamin C you lose.

 On the plus side, lycopene and beta-carotene are more easily absorbed when foods containing them are cooked.

-When cooking, steaming or microwaving are recommended—not deep frying in hot oil.
+Steaming or microwaving is recommended when cooking, not deep frying in hot oil.

 How to Best Prepare 10 Popular Vegetables